j4nk3e/alchemy_pub/README.md

 AlchemyPub is a static site generator on fire built with Elixir & Phoenix LiveView.

 It generates websites from markdown files.
 Changes to the source files are instantly published to all viewers.
+If no JavaScript is available on the client, it falls back gracefully to fully server-side rendered content.
+There is also an RSS feed generated from the articles.

 Instead of saving generated pages as html files, they are rendered on startup and stored in memory using *ETS*.
 A file watcher picks up changes and broadcasts them using *PubSub*.
 Using the magic of *Phoenix LiveView* the change is immediately visible to all page viewers.

 As a markdown parser, [Earmark](https://github.com/pragdave/earmark) is used because of its possibilities to add custom transformers.
 This way, `[[Wikilinks]]`-style references are resolved and anchors are automatically generated for headers.

 For styling, [daisyUI](https://github.com/saadeghi/daisyui) allows easy change of themes and creation of your own style using [Tailwind](https://github.com/tailwindlabs/tailwindcss).
+The site is fully responsive for mobile and desktop resolutions, and supports themes for dark and light mode.
 Code blocks are automatically highlighted using [highlight.js](https://github.com/highlightjs/highlight.js).

-Page visits are tracked on the server using [PhoenixAnalytics](https://github.com/lalabuy948/PhoenixAnalytics).
-The tracking data is stored in a file based database.
+Page visits are tracked anonymously.
+Thanks to [Phoenix Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html), it can keep track of navigation and the duration of each page visit.
+This also powers the live online counter in the navigation bar.
+The tracking data is stored in a file based SQLite database using Ecto.
 No external database or configuration is required.
+The tracking data can be viewed through the [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard).

 ## Getting Started